Seahawks RB Kenneth Walker III ‘more decisive’ against Chiefs

 The caveat in all of it, of course, is that the Chiefs had at least a 14-point lead much of the game, and didn’t need to open the playbook up much in the second half.
 They also went 80 yards on five pretty easy plays to put the game away in the fourth quarter.

-But to Carroll, it’s a formula that could make the difference as Seattle tries to win games the last two weeks against the Jets and Rams and get into the playoffs — especially with Walker appearing to make it through the game OK even though he said he jammed his ankle a few times.
+But to Carroll, it’s a formula that could make the difference as Seattle tries to win games the last two weeks against the Jets and Rams and get into the playoffs — especially with Walker appearing to make it through the game OK, even though he said he jammed his ankle a few times.

 “That is who we want to be,” Carroll said.